Hirabai/habai.dev/README.md

 The idea is to turn the good notes into html pages, and then use a bunch of nice graphic libraries to convey the information in whatever way I want.
 There is no personal stress for this project because the overarching purpose is for me to practice providing *quality* work for myself.

+Process is going to look like Thought -> essays -> html

 Learning things like:
 - how to actually build scripts on my own for models and animations